sonatype-nexus-community/vscode-iq-plugin/README.md

 * R support depends on R being available, and your project needs a `.Rbuildignore` file otherwise we cannot determine it's an R project
   * This extension also runs an R script to get your installed packages (currently the best way we know of to do this), the way we get these can be seen at `scripts/installed.r` in our GitHub repo
+  * The way the R script runs, it finds all of the packages you've installed in the R environment, so not just for your project.
+This is because there is really no way to query for project specific packages, and appears to be a limitation of R.

 * Projects with both RubyGems and NPM (Gemfile.lock, and package.json), or similar
   * This extension currently picks one format, and scans for it.
 We haven't built a path to scan multiple project types, but that would be lovely.
 PRs welcome :)